|

 ORIGINAL ARTICLES

 Original articles are reports of basic or clinical investigations.
 Although there is no limitation on the length of these manuscripts, the Editorial Board may abridge excessive illustrations and large tables.
-The manuscript for an original article should be organized in the following sequence: title page, abstract and keywords, introduction, methods, results, discussion, acknowledgments, references, tables, and figure legends.
+The manuscript for an original article should be organized in the following sequence: title page, abstract and keywords, introduction, methods, results, discussion, key message, acknowledgments, references, tables, and figure legends.

 The cover letter should inform the editor that neither the submitted material nor portions thereof have been published previously or are under consideration for publication elsewhere.
-It should state any potential conflict of interest that could influence the authors¡¯ interpretation of the data, such as financial support from or connections to pharmaceutical companies, political pressure from interest groups, or academically related issues.
+It should state any potential conflict of interest that could influence the authors interpretation of the data, such as financial support from or connections to pharmaceutical companies, political pressure from interest groups, or academically related issues.

 Title page :

-The title page should list the title of the article and the full names and institutional affiliations of all authors, a short running title of less than 40 characters including spaces, and the contact information for correspondence, including name, academic degree(s), address (institutional affiliation, city, zip code, and country), telephone and fax numbers, and e-mail address.
+The title page should list the title of the article and the full names and institutional affiliations of all authors.
+The title should be short, informative, and contain the major key words (no more than 120 characters, not including spaces between words).
+The use of acronyms and abbreviations should be avoided, and the species of any experimental animal must be indicated in the title.
+A short running title must also be provided, consisting of fewer than 40 characters including spaces.
+For a multicenter study, indicate each individual��s affiliation using a superscript Arabic number.
+Contact information for correspondence must be provided, consisting of the name, academic degree(s), address (institutional affiliation, city, zip code, and country), telephone and fax numbers, and e-mail address.

 Abstract and Keywords :